matloff/imagefraud/README.md

 pcaCProbust folder: contains a working combined intensity based and PCA algorithm (under the colder folder) for image fraud, as well as multiple test images and output (see README with subdirectory for more information)

- - NOTE: please, use this code for localizing the actual copied region as it is the fastest, easiest to use and most accurate
+ - NOTE: please, use this code for localizing the actual copied region (of images with copy-paste forgery) as it is the fastest, easiest to use and most accurate

 RLRNlocalization folder: contains an experimental working code for localizing tampered regions based on RLRN (see README with subdirectory for more information)